fantastic-demos/copilot-dotcom-chat-lab/README.md

 - **Generate the required code** to resolve the issue or suggest a potential solution.

 ### 5. Generate a Mermaid JS Diagram
 Visualise Kubernetes codebase by creating a **Mermaid JS diagram**.
-Your diagrams should depict:
+Your diagram should depict:
 - Overall structure and components of Kubernetes
-- Overall flow of Kubernetes .
+- Overall flow of Kubernetes
-- The flow of data in the storage management process.

 ### Conclusion
 - Highlight and copy your entire conversation